The Soaring Price of Gold and Its Liquidity Crisis

 The Value of Gold

-For centuries, gold has been culturally recognized as a premier store of wealth due to its aesthetic appeal and scarcity.
+Historically, gold has been viewed as the ultimate hedge against inflation and geopolitical instability, due to its aesthetic appeal and scarcity.

 • Unlike base metals like iron, gold is chemically inert and does not corrode over time.